BrainicHQ/saycharlie/README.md

 ### Updating

-To update saycharlie, triple-click anywhere on the dashboard to reveal the hidden menu.
+To update saycharlie, double click on the weather icon to reveal the hidden menu.
 Click the "Update" button to update the application to the latest version.
 The update process will automatically download the latest version from the GitHub repository and install it.
 After the update is complete, the application will restart automatically.